 The Livraria Lello in Porto is one of the oldest bookstores in the world.
-It is consistently ranked as being one of the world’s most beautiful book shops, and it has soared to Instagram fame after rumours surfaced that the library inspired JK Rowling’s Harry Potter books.
+It is consistently ranked as being one of the world’s most beautiful book shops.
+Additionally, it has soared to Instagram fame after rumours surfaced that the library inspired JK Rowling’s Harry Potter books.

 Obtain a Bird’s Eye View of the City from Torre de Clérigos

 The Clérigos church and tower has a strikingly beautiful exterior that makes passersby stop in their tracks.
 The baroque-style church dates back to 1735 and its interiors are every bit as majestic as the exterior.

 The church is free to enter and explore.
 The Clérigos Tower (Torre de Clérigos) is the tallest of its kind in Portugal.
 You can ascend the 200 steps to the top of the tower for spectacular panoramas over downtown Porto.